aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 # Checkpoint

 At this time, your application should be running in both regions and you have some visibility into the underlying infrastructure in both regions.
 Hit the secondary **SecondaryLoadBalancerDNS** that you copied earlier.
-You should see the exact same site you had before.
+You should see the exact same site you had before, but the **region** at the top right should show your Secondary region.

 Proceed to [Lab 4](../lab-4-globalacc)!